Noroff-FEU-Assignments/cross-course-project-Anclagen/README.md

 Might be better to divide queries into individual words for better search results and use `search={word1},{word2},{word3}...`

+Search results are based on descriptions and name, as such I used the short description to add relevant information on the product.
+In retrospect I should of put the custom attribute for specification in the main description and used the short description for the page details on the product.

 # Product Setup

 ## **Price**